 - 1) A full security assessment of the grid (AC load flow in N and N-1) is performed on the base case represented by the CGM or the relevant grid model for the market time unit; - 2) Based on the results of the AC load flow: - a.
 A Longlist (L) of Critical Network Element and Contingencies (CNECs) is identified as the set of CNECs loaded more than 90% of the PATL in N or N-1; - b.
-Voltage and voltage drop between N and N-1 are computed considering only cross-border contingencies and close to cross border contingencies; - 3) The sensitivity Δ^k of each CNEC (k) belonging to the Longlist (L) to cross-border flows from Bidding Zone I to Bidding Zone J ($XBflow{IJ}$) is computed.
-The indicator φ^k of each CNEC (k) belonging to the Longlist (L) is computed as:
+Voltage and voltage drop between N and N-1 are computed considering only cross-border contingencies and close to cross border contingencies; - 3) The sensitivity $\Delta^k$ of each CNEC (k) belonging to the Longlist (L) to cross-border flows from Bidding Zone I to Bidding Zone J ( $XBflow{II}$ ) is computed. - 4) A Shortlist (S) of CNECs is defined considering only the CNECs included in the Longlist (L) having a $\Delta^k$ higher than 5%. - 5) TSOs can discard CNECs from the Shortlist (S) in case they consider them not relevant (eg. CGMs do not represent all voltage levels so, in some particular cases, sensitivity computed at step 5 can be overestimated). - 6) If violations are detected for any CNEC included in the Shortlist (S), the following PST/HVDC optimization algorithm is run when computing TTC values for borders composed by more than one link: